LoginRadius/python-sdk/README.md

   b.
 Include SDK class file on your callback page.

-      from login import LoginRadius
+      from LoginRadius import LoginRadius

 Step 2: Create LoginRadius object in your code file

   On your callback page, create a LoginRadius object using your unique LoginRadius API Secret.

-      def login_with_loginradius(request):
-      login = LoginRadius(request, SECRET_KEY)
+     login = LoginRadius(API_SECRET, Token)

-Step 3: Validate, authenticate and store data from LoginRadius:
+Step 3: Validate, authenticate and store data from LoginRadius API:

-Validate the object using 'IsAuthenticated' variable.
-After successful validation, access user profile data such as ID, First Name, Last Name, Email using profile.ID, profile.FirstName, profile.LastName, etc.

-        from login import LoginRadius
+         from LoginRadius import LoginRadius

-        def login_with_loginradius(request):
-        login = LoginRadius(request, SECRET_KEY)
+        login = LoginRadius(API_SECRET, Token)
-        if login.is_authenticated:
-            profile = login.user_profile
+        profile = login.loginradius_get_data()
-            # profile is a dict with all the information retrieved by the provider

 Note: Few providers like Twitter, LinkedIn, etc. doesn't provide email address with User Profile data, so you need to handle these cases in your callback page.

+Live Demo
+===
+Please look at the 'demo project' in repository for the working demo.

+SDK documentation
+===
+SDK documentation link for complete SDK functions: http://api.loginradius.com/python/

-These are the quick and easy steps to integrate Social Login on your Python website, if you have any questions or need a further assistance please contact us at hello@loginradius.com.
+If you have any questions or need a further assistance please contact us at hello@loginradius.com.